BSS/OSS Academy

 What Breaks

-Best-of-breed means you own the integration.
-Every seam between vendors is your responsibility.
-TMF Open APIs help but are not plug-and-play.
-You will spend 30–50% of your budget on integration alone.
+You own every integration seam.
+TMF APIs help but are not plug-and-play.
+Expect 30–50% of budget on integration alone.

 Preconditions

-A mature integration platform (API gateway, event bus, identity federation).
-An internal architecture team capable of defining and enforcing interface contracts.
-Clear SoR boundaries agreed across all domains.
+Mature integration platform (API gateway, event bus).
+Internal architecture team enforcing interface contracts.
+Clear SoR boundaries across domains.

 What Looks Attractive

-"We will migrate all data to the new platform before go-live."
+"Migrate all data before go-live."
 Clean start, single source of truth, no dual-running.
-This is the theoretically correct answer.

 What Breaks

-Legacy data is messy, inconsistent, and incomplete.
-Product definitions do not map cleanly to the new catalog model.
-Data migration becomes the critical path — it takes longer than building the new system itself.
+Legacy data is messy and incomplete.
+Product definitions do not map cleanly.
+Migration becomes the critical path — often longer than building the new system.

 Preconditions

-A canonical data model agreed before migration starts.
-Data quality tooling (profiling, cleansing, deduplication).
-Multiple dry-run windows with production-like volumes.
-Rollback strategy that does not require reverse-migrating.
+Canonical data model agreed upfront.
+Data quality tooling (profiling, cleansing, dedup).
+Multiple dry-run windows.
+Rollback strategy that avoids reverse-migration.

 Core Transformation Patterns